projectcalico/calico/getting-started/kubernetes/helm.md

 #### Operator based installation

 In this guide, you install the Tigera {{site.prodname}} operator and custom resource definitions using the Helm 3 chart.
-The Tigera operator provides lifecycle management for {{site.prodname}} exposed via the Kubernetes API. exposed via the Kubernetes API defined as a custom resource definition.
+The Tigera operator provides lifecycle management for {{site.prodname}} exposed via the Kubernetes API defined as a custom resource definition.

 ### How to